Solano RCD Demonstration Sites

 Purple needlegrass (Stipa pulchra

-The trees and shrubs featured in this demonstration are native to California and thrive in our dry climate.
+The trees and shrubs featured in this demonstration project are native to California and thrive in our dry climate.
 Once established, they require very little water, provide excellent habitat for local wildlife, and do well in Vacaville’s heavy clay soils.

 Planting native species in your yard can beautify your landscape and conserve water.